SartajVirdi/Retrieval_QA_Service/security.md

 - Public deployments of this service under our control (e.g., Koyeb).

 **Out of scope**
-- Third-party models and APIs (e.g., OpenRouter, Anthropic/GPT backends).
+- Third-party models and APIs (e.g., OpenAI GPT backends).
 - DoS/volumetric attacks and automated fuzzing at destructive rates.
 - Social engineering of maintainers, hosting providers, or users.